GaryLz/w2o/README.md

     - [x] shared data problem of the same wordlist in loops

-      > R: class wordlist() cannot be initialized as empty in loops.
+      > R: class wordlist() cannot be initialized as empty in loops. #assign-as-empty-directly

-    - [ ] program goes breakdown if no audio of a "maybe-wrong" word available in *youdao*.com
+    - [x] program goes breakdown if no audio of a "maybe-wrong" word available in *youdao*.com

+      > R: program went crash when getting an invalid url. #try-except

 - features: